-In the current war for talent, employers have to ensure their recruitment programmes are optimised to help select and attract the best candidates.
+Given current levels of competition for talent, employers have to ensure their recruitment programmes are optimised to help select and attract the best candidates.
 But recruiting the right candidate for a vacant position can be a long and frustrating process.
-This process is also fraught with risk, not only in terms of finding the right fit for your business, but also in ensuring that your procedures are both fair and lawful.
+This process is also fraught with risk, not only in terms of finding the right individual to ‘fit’ your organisation, but also in ensuring that your procedures are both fair and lawful.
 A poorly-run recruitment process could easily end in you defending a tribunal claim for unlawful discrimination.

-The following guide provides recruitment tips so as not to fall foul of the law on equality.
+The following guide provides recruitment tips to help you avoid falling foul of recruitment laws and the associated rules.
 These tips will also help to ensure that you attract a diverse and inclusive pool of talent, with some of the best prospective employees, that other employers all too often overlook.

 Recruitment tip 1: Watch your wording in job adverts